noDiego/whatsapp-claude-gpt/README.md

 npm run start
 ```
 Upon startup, the bot will display a QR code in the terminal.
 Scan this QR code using the WhatsApp application on your mobile phone to link the bot to your WhatsApp account.

-## Configuration Options (`src/config/index.ts`)

-In the `src/config/index.ts` file, you can adjust several settings to customize the bot's behavior.
-Here are some of the key parameters you can modify:

-- **aiLanguage**: Specifies the AI language model to be used.
-It can be set to either "ANTHROPIC" or "OPENAI".
-- **botName**: The name the bot will respond to in groups.
-- **maxCharacters**: The maximum number of characters the chat model will output in a single completion.
-- **maxImages**: The maximum number of images the bot can process from the recent messages.
-- **maxMsgsLimit**: The maximum number of messages the bot will remember and use for generating responses.
-- **maxHoursLimit**: The time frame in hours for the bot to consider recent messages.
-- **prompt**: The initial system prompt used to guide the conversation flow.
-It's automatically configured but can be manually adjusted if needed.
-- **imageCreationEnabled**: Flag to enable or disable image creation functionality.
-- **nodeCacheTime**: This determines how long transcriptions and other data are kept in cache before they are considered stale and removed (e.g., 259200 for 3 days)

-### OpenAI Configuration

-- **apiKey**: Your OpenAI API key for authentication against the OpenAI services.
-- **chatCompletionModel**: The model used by OpenAI for chat completions.
-It can be changed to use different models.
-It is important to use a "vision" version to be able to identify images.
-- **imageCreationModel**: The model used by OpenAI for generating images based on text descriptions.
-- **speechModel**: The model used by OpenAI for generating speech from text.
-- **speechVoice**: Specifies the voice model to be used in speech synthesis.
-- **transcriptionLanguage**: The language used for transcribing audio, in ISO-639-1 format (e.g., "en" for English).

-### Anthropic Configuration

-- **apiKey**: Your Anthropic API key for authentication against the Anthropic services.
-- **chatModel**: The model used by Anthropic for chat interactions.
-- **maxCharacters**: The maximum number of characters the Anthropic chat model will output in a single completion.

-Other configurations related to OpenAI models (e.g., `chatCompletionModel`, `imageCreationModel`, `speechModel`) can also be adjusted here to use different versions or models provided by OpenAI.

 ## Using Commands